AT&T Trade-in Program

 How Can You Help?

-The AT&T Buyback Program lets AT&T customers turn in old wireless phones and tablets to receive an AT&T Promotion Card.
+The AT&T Trade-in Program lets AT&T customers turn in old wireless phones and tablets to receive an AT&T Promotion Card.
 The card can be used to offset the cost of some of the latest wireless devices, purchase of other AT&T products and services or the value can be donated to an AT&T-designated charity.
-The Buyback value is determined by device make, model, and condition.
+The Trade-in value is determined by device make, model, and condition.
 Customers can use the card on any AT&T good and services, including smart phones, tablets, accessories and billpay.
-All phones – regardless of manufacturer or date purchased – will be considered for Buyback.
-Start a Buyback
+All phones – regardless of manufacturer or date purchased – will be considered for Trade-in.
+Start a Trade-in

 Protect Your Privacy!